baden-ballard/BIG-CRM/APP_DESCRIPTION.md

 - **Purpose**: Assign participants to group plans and track rate history
 - **Structure**: Many-to-Many relationship between Participants and Group Plans
 - **Capability**: Select a plan for each program part of the group
-- **Rate History**: When a new rate is added to a plan, all active participants on that plan are automatically connected to the new rate, creating a historical record
+- **Rate History**: Participant connections to new rates are handled through the renewal automation process, creating a historical record
 - **Fields**:
   - Group Plan (Related Field)
   - Plan Options (Filtered to options associated with selected plan)